jrlambert1/Formula_1_Project/README.md

 2. You could bet on it in a betting platform if you believe in your model
 3. I have a passion for the sport and wanted to dive more in the data for some new insight and knowledge to further my    interests involving the sport

+## Data Gathering
+The data was gathered from a project on Kaggle.(< https://www.kaggle.com/cjgdev/formula-1-race-data-19502017> )